 Family-Friendly Live Auction Items

 Chances are, some of your auction participants will be parents or grandparents looking for kid-friendly items.
-If they see one-of-a-kind activities for children and families in your auction catalog, they’ll be excited to bid.
+If they see one-of-a-kind activities and products for children and families in your auction catalog, they’ll be excited to bid.
 Cater to this segment of your nonprofit’s audience with items such as:

 • After-hours access at an arcade or family fun park